mefengl/vscode-copy-folder-content/README.md

 # 📂 Copy Folder Content VSCode Extension 📋

-This Visual Studio Code (VSCode) extension allows you to copy the content of a selected folder into your clipboard, with additional customization options.
+This Visual Studio Code (VSCode) extension allows you to copy the content of a selected folder or file into your clipboard, providing additional customization options.

 ## Why This Extension?

-Simplify the referencing of multiple file types and enhance the efficiency of prompting language learning models like ChatGPT.
+This extension simplifies the process of referencing multiple file types and enhances the efficiency of prompting language learning models like ChatGPT.

 ## Features 💡

-On right-clicking a folder in the explorer panel, you can:
+This extension provides unique commands based on whether a file or a folder is selected in the explorer panel.

+### Folder Commands

 - Copy Folder Content
 - Copy Folder Content With Prompt
 - Copy Folder Content Without Comments

-Each option copies file content into your clipboard with optional user-defined prompt or sans comments.
+Each of these options allows you to copy the content of all files in a selected folder to your clipboard.
+You can opt to include a user-defined prompt or exclude comments from the copied content.

+### File Commands

+- Add File to Collection
+- Add File to Collection and Copy
+- Begin New File Collection

+These commands enable you to create a collection of individual files, add to the collection, and copy the entire collection's content to your clipboard.

 ## Installation 🔧

-1. Open Visual Studio Code
+1. Open Visual Studio Code.
-2. Press `Ctrl+P` to open quick open dialog
+2. Press `Ctrl+P` to open the quick open dialog.
-3. Type `ext install copy-folder-content` and hit enter
+3. Type `ext install copy-folder-content` and hit enter.
-4. Reload Visual Studio Code
+4. Reload Visual Studio Code.

 ## Usage 🖱️

+### Folder Operations:

 1. Open the Explorer panel in VSCode.
-2. Right-click on desired folder.
+2. Right-click on your desired folder.
 3. Select your preferred copying option.
-   - If you select "Copy Folder Content With Prompt", you will be asked to enter a prompt that will be added at the beginning and end of the copied content.
+   - If you select "Copy Folder Content With Prompt", you will be prompted to enter a string that will be added at the beginning and end of the copied content.
-4. Your clipboard is now loaded with the content!
+4. The content is now loaded onto your clipboard!

+### File Operations:

+1. Open the Explorer panel in VSCode.
+2. Right-click on your desired file.
+3. Select your preferred collection option.
+   - "Add File to Collection" adds the selected file to your current collection.
+   - "Add File to Collection and Copy" adds the selected file to your current collection and copies the entire collection to the clipboard.
+   - "Begin New File Collection" clears your current collection and adds the selected file as the first item in the new collection.

 ## Contributing 🤝